isomerpages/pris-test/_visit-matters/Other Visit Matters/Visit Items.md

 Unapproved items will not be accepted.

-**Payment of items purchased by inmates**<br>
+**Payment of Items purchased by inmates**<br>
-For items available for inmates to purchase such as spectacles and dentures, he / she has to submit a request first to the institution.
+For items available for inmates to purchase such as spectacles and dentures, they must submit a request first to the institution.
 The request has to be approved before the visitor is allowed to make payment via NETS or PayNow at our Prison Link Centres.